camusdb/camusdb.github.io/docs/grpc-api.md

 A query with a `{cache=...}` hint can add one message `cache_metadata`, after the last row.
 An absent message means that the statement carried no hint of the cache.

+A query that negotiated routing metadata can add one `routing_advice` message after the rows, and after cache metadata when both are present.

 ## Transactions